flowr-analysis/flowr/CONTRIBUTING.md

 git config --local core.hooksPath .githooks/
 ```

-If you have any questions, refer to the [wiki](https://github.com/Code-Inspect/flowr/wiki) or just send me a mail at: <florian.sihler@uni-ulm.de>.
+If you have any questions, refer to the [wiki](https://github.com/Code-Inspect/flowr/wiki) or just email me at: <florian.sihler@uni-ulm.de>.

 ## Commit Messages